 Spotify is one of the most accessible podcast platforms in the world.
 It supports interactive tools like Q&A, polls, and episode chapters, and provides detailed analytics that help us refine our content.
 This platform allows us to connect directly with a global audience, without unnecessary gatekeeping.

 By choosing Spotify, we ensure seamless distribution and real-time feedback from listeners.
-This also gives us the ability to track what resonates, so we can sharpen our focus on the topics that matter most to you, not just to policymakers or insiders.
+This also enables us to track what resonates, allowing us to sharpen our focus on the topics that matter most to you, not just policymakers or insiders.
 Its reach spans diverse regions and demographics, ensuring our work is available to those who need it most.
-The platform’s compatibility with multiple devices makes listening easy anywhere.

 What You’ll Hear

 The Resistance Hub takes a unique approach to podcasting.
 Instead of relying solely on live guests, the show leverages advanced AI hosts.
-This helps to keep production costs low and the content free for listeners.
-This technology allows us to focus on substance over spectacle.
-Consequently, we deliver consistent, high-quality episodes without paywalls.
+This keeps production costs low and the content free for listeners, allowing us to focus on substance over spectacle and deliver consistent, high-quality episodes without paywalls.

 Each episode draws from a curated mix of original articles, in-depth analysis, and essential public domain works.
 These form the backbone of understanding resistance, irregular warfare, and social movement theory.
 By blending contemporary reporting with timeless principles, we ensure every episode connects historical context to today’s realities.

-• Curated Source Material – Insights distilled from The Resistance Hub’s own reporting, combined with historical and doctrinal texts.
-These remain relevant in modern contexts.
+1. Curated Source Material — Insights distilled from The Resistance Hub’s own reporting, combined with historical and doctrinal texts that remain relevant in modern contexts.

 Listen & Stay Informed